 Most people get the shoe part right more or less, and understand about breaking them in before using them for a long trip.
 Yes, even modern day boots and shoes should be broken in, not just leather ones.

 The one part a lot of people get wrong is socks.
-You cannot use cotton socks, they are the worst.
-Problem is they are everywhere, and they are cheap.
+You cannot use cotton socks, they are among the worst offenders for blister creation.

 Merino wool is a much better material.
 Acrylic fibers and polyester fibers such as CoolMax also do a very good job of wicking moisture from the surface of the foot.

 Look no further than Darn Tough brand socks.
-They offer a lot of different options, all of them superior to the socks you will find anywhere else.
-We don't trust our feet to any other company.
+They offer a lot of different options, all of them superior to the socks you will find nearly anywhere else.

 Apply Paper Tape to Feet